IBM/graphql-query-generator/README.md

 The values of the `providerMap` are either the concrete argument values, or a function that will be invoked to provide that value.
 A provider function will get passed a map of all already provided variable values, which allows to provide values based on previous ones.

 Note that for variables with an [enumeration type](https://graphql.org/learn/schema/#enumeration-types), `provideVariables` automatically chooses one value at random.

+### Errors
+Generating random queries may fail in some cases:

+* An error is thrown if a query hits the defined `maxDepth`, but there are only fields with children to choose from.
+Choosing such a field but then not choosing a sub-field (due to the `maxDepth` constraint) causes this library to throw an error.
+* An error is thrown if there is no provider defined for a variable in the generated query.